ledgable/xscroclient/readme.md

 ## Whats here?

-The platform has evolved to v2 (shortly to be released) - V1 remains the current release edition at present
+The platform has evolved to v2 (under test) - V1 remains the current release edition at present